WeightWatchers (WW)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

+While WeightWatchers posted positive free cash flow this quarter, the broader story hasn’t been so clean.
 Over the last two years, WeightWatchers’s demanding reinvestments to stay relevant have drained its resources, putting it in a pinch and limiting its ability to return capital to investors.
-Its free cash flow margin averaged negative 1.8%, meaning it lit $1.77 of cash on fire for every $100 in revenue.
+Its free cash flow margin averaged negative 2.1%, meaning it lit $2.12 of cash on fire for every $100 in revenue.

-Over the next year, analysts predict WeightWatchers will continue burning cash, albeit to a lesser extent.
-Their consensus estimates imply its free cash flow margin of negative 4.3% for the last 12 months will increase to negative 1.7%.
+Looking forward, analysts predict WeightWatchers will generate cash on a full-year basis.
+Their consensus estimates imply its free cash flow margin of negative 1.9% for the last 12 months will increase to positive 9.3%, giving it more money to invest.

 9. Return on Invested Capital (ROIC)